xelatihy/yocto-gl/docs/yocto/yocto_shape.md

 ## Shape representation

 Yocto/Shape supports shapes defined as collection of either points, lines, triangles and quads.
-All functions have overrides for all element types if appropriate.
+Most functions have overrides for all element types when appropriate.

 Shapes are represented as indexed meshes, with arbitrary properties for each vertex.
 Each vertex property is stored as a separate array,